Chalkboard scraping: Primate heritage hypothesis

-One explanation for the adverse reaction is that the awful sound is similar to the warning call of a primate, back in prehistoric times.
-However, a study using Cotton-top tamarins, New World monkeys, found that they react similarly to both high-pitched sounds similar to fingernails on chalkboard, and to amplitude-matched white noise.
+One explanation for the adverse reaction is that the sound is similar to the warning call of a primate, as would have been commonly heard among human ancestors in prehistoric times.
+However, a study using Cotton-top tamarins, a species of New World monkey, found that they reacted similarly to both high-pitched sounds similar to fingernails on chalkboard, and to amplitude-matched white noise.
 In contrast, humans are less averse to the white noise than to scraping.

 A 1986 study used a tape-recording of a three-pronged garden tool similar to a fork being "grided" across a chalkboard, which roughly reproduces the sound of fingernails on chalkboard.
 The recording was then manipulated, removing pitches at the extremities and the median.
 The results were then played back.
 It was determined that the median pitches are in fact the primary cause of the adverse reaction, not the highest pitches as previously thought.
 The authors hypothesized that it was due to predation early in human evolution; the sound bore some resemblances to the alarm call of macaque monkeys, or it may have been similar to the call of some predator.
 This research won one of the authors, Randolph Blake, an Ig Nobel Prize in 2006.
 More recent research contradicts this hypothesis.